SharePoint integration

 Automatic indexing and manual updates

-Integrated documents are automatically indexed daily at midnight (project time zone) with only changes indexed.
+Integrated documents are automatically reindexed daily at midnight (based on the project's time zone) for changes only.

-If you want to refresh documents immediately, you can manually click the [Run Now] button to fetch updated changes.
+If you want to update documents immediately, you can manually click the [Run Now] button to fetch the updated changes.

 Document structure organization

-When integration is complete, a root folder named "SharePoint" is automatically created in the Alli document library and the Works public document library.
+After integration, a root folder named "SharePoint" is automatically created in the Alli Document Library and Works' Public Document Library.

-Each integrated SharePoint site is organized as a subfolder under this root folder, and the original folder and document hierarchy is reflected as-is.
+Each integrated SharePoint site is created as a subfolder under this root folder, and the original folder and document hierarchy is preserved as-is.

-Users can browse documents in the same structure as the actual SharePoint structure.
+Users can browse documents in the same structure as the original SharePoint.

 Documents

-Upload / Delete / Rename / Change permissions
+Upload / Delete / Rename / Change access permissions

-However, the following items can be freely set and modified for individual documents within Alli:
+However, the following items can be freely set and modified per individual document within Alli:

 Set document status (On/Off)